genai-rs/opentelemetry-langfuse/README.md

     .build()?;
 ```

-**Note on TLS**: The crate includes `rustls-tls` by default for HTTPS support.
-If you're building a custom client or have specific TLS requirements, ensure your `reqwest` client is configured with appropriate TLS features.
+**Note on TLS**: TLS support comes from the `opentelemetry-otlp` crate's `reqwest-client` feature.
+If you're building a custom client with specific TLS requirements, ensure your `reqwest` client is configured with appropriate TLS features.

 ## License